BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 - Races

-Races are not supported by default, and it is something you may need a patch for.
+Modded races are not supported by default, and it is something you may need a patch for.
 There are a few patches on Nexus for Unique Tav, so it will depend on which race you have downloaded.

 - Good mods to have for compatibility with Unique Tav